Skip to main content

 • Alert message text.

-• Image data (if available), such as a Base64-encoded screenshot rendered by the Image Render Microservice.
+• Image data (if available), such as a Base64-encoded screenshot from the Image Render Microservice.

 /**